tarasglek/chatcraft.org/README.sops.md

 go install github.com/Mic92/ssh-to-age/cmd/ssh-to-age@latest
 ```

+The remainder of these instructions assume you are running in a Unix environment.

-### Admin: Adding a user
+## Admin: Adding a user

-Add user to project, ensure they have ssh-ed25519 pubkey uploaded to github.
+To add a new user to the project, ensure that they have an ssh-ed25519 pubkey uploaded to GitHub.

-Add user to sops/admin/users.sops-protected.yaml so we can encrypt secrets for them
+Add the user's GitHub username to [sops/admin/users.sops-protected.yaml](./sops/admin/users.sops-protected.yaml) so we can encrypt secrets for them:

 ```bash
 # fetch pub keys for all users in repo, ensure they ssh-ed25519